tenzir/tenzir/web/docs/about/use-cases/data-aging.md

    of age.
 For example, a policy may dictate a maximum retention of 1 week for events containing URIs and 3 months for events containing IP addresses related to network connections.
 However, these retention windows could be broadened when pseudonomyzing or anonymizing the relevant fields.
-VAST not only supports deletion of data after exceeding a configured age, but also transforming the data with a set of transformations (such as hashing, encrypting, permuting).
+Tenzir not only supports deletion of data after exceeding a configured age, but also transforming the data with a set of transformations (such as hashing, encrypting, permuting).
 The intuitive declarative definition makes it easy to